Brandin Cooks: Personal life

 Cooks is a Christian.
 He followed big plays in the 2016 season with a bow-and-arrow motion, referencing a Bible verse in which a boy named Ishmael used his archery skills to survive in the desert after he nearly died there without water.
-Cooks earned a nickname as "The Archer".
+Cooks earned a nickname as "the Archer".

 Cooks married Briannon Lepman on July 7, 2018.

 In 2020, Cooks donated $50,000 to his hometown of Stockton, California.
-The donation helped establish the Stockton's Children's Fund, which serves local children impacted by the coronavirus pandemic.
+The donation helped establish the Stockton Children's Fund, which serves local children impacted by the coronavirus pandemic.